codingbunch/rancher-catalog/templates/gocd-agent/0/README.md

  Select gocd-agent from catalog.

- Enter in the number of nodes for the zookeeper cluster.
+ Enter the mem parameters, gocd-server stack/service and port.

  Click deploy.